 On November 4th, 2019, many bird-lovers from Wyoming, Colorado, Nebraska, Utah, or Montana, were likely checking Google Maps and/or Google Flights to get to Laramie, WY.
 For the unaware, at 10:44 am on November 3rd, a Red-Flanked Bluetail was spotted in a residential neighborhood.
 Why would that cause a mass exodus?
 Check out the eBird Occurrence Map.
 Right?
 Holy cyranurus-oly.
 That bird is lost.
 VERY LOST.

 When birds like this appear in the United States, they cause quite a stir.
 I followed the story of the Red-flanked Bluetail and by 6 pm on the 4th, a minimum of 11 eBird checklists reporting the bird had been submitted.
-If the bird is refound in the near vicinity tomorrow, Wyoming's population will likely double.
-Hyperbolic?
-Yes.
-But Wyoming also has a really small population.
+If the bird had been found in the near vicinity the following day, Wyoming's population would have likely doubled.

 When to Chase a Rare Bird

 This is a question that haunts philosophers and scholars, worldwide.
 There is no set answer.
 No expectations.
 No relief from dipping on a mega.
 (That's twitcher lingo for not seeing a known rare bird.)
 No guaranteed ink for a lifer tick.
 No, there are no rules, until now...

 Here are 7 guidelines to help you decide when to chase a rarity:

-This species is not seen in your region more frequently than once every 10 years.
+The species is NOT seen in your region more than once every 10 years.

 The bird is less than 3 hours away.